aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/xmp-metadata-manipulation/add-named-value/_index.md

 ### How can I obtain a temporary license for Aspose.Page for Java?
 Visit [this link](https://purchase.aspose.com/temporary-license/) to obtain a temporary license for Aspose.Page for Java.
 ### Where can I find more tutorials and examples for Aspose.Page for Java?
-Explore the [official documentation](https://reference.aspose.com/page/java/) for comprehensive tutorials and examples.
+Explore the [documentation](https://reference.aspose.com/page/java/) for comprehensive tutorials and examples.
 ### Is Aspose.Page for Java suitable for large-scale projects?
 Absolutely, Aspose.Page for Java is designed to handle large-scale projects efficiently, providing robust document manipulation capabilities.